-Theory of Change
+3.3.1 Theory of Change

-The evaluation strategy for the Access and Participation programme from 2020 - 2025 will align to the overarching theory of change demonstrated above.
+The evaluation strategy for the Access and Participation programme from 2020 - 2025 will align to the overarching theory of change outlined in the table below.
 The inputs have been devised from the targets and investment plan and this theory of change identifies the intended resource and support for the targeted activities outlined in the strategic measures section of this document.
-The outputs will be monitored in the annual review of the impact of these interventions, this will include evaluating the revised bursary policy and impacts for our students.
+The outputs will be monitored in the annual review of the impact of these interventions.